Bryant, Ruf lead Giants past Mets 3-2 for 3-game sweep - WHIZ News

 TRAINER’S ROOM

-Giants: Posey missed his second consecutive game because of discomfort in his left knee.
+Giants: Casali, starting in place of nicked-up catcher Buster Posey, was replaced on the bases by Chadwick Tromp after experiencing dizziness.
+Casali took a foul ball off his mask earlier in the game and will be evaluated Friday. … Posey missed his second consecutive game because of discomfort in his left knee.
 “No long-term concerns for Buster.
-Just giving him an additional day,” manager Gabe Kapler said. … Casali will be evaluated Friday. … 1B Brandon Belt went on the bereavement list to attend his grandmother’s funeral Friday in Texas.
+Just giving him an additional day,” Kapler said. … 1B Brandon Belt went on the bereavement list to attend his grandmother’s funeral Friday in Texas.
 He is likely to rejoin the team Saturday in Atlanta and be activated Sunday, Kapler said.
-Wilmer Flores, a fan favorite with the Mets, started at 1B against his original team. … 2B Donovan Solano was placed on the injured list with no reason given, which is how the Giants have been handling COVID-19 IL moves this season.
+Wilmer Flores, a fan favorite with the Mets, played 1B against his original team. … Solano was placed on the COVID-19 injured list.
 San Francisco recalled Tromp and infielder Thairo Estrada from Triple-A Sacramento. … RHP Anthony DeSclafani (right ankle inflammation) was scheduled to throw a bullpen with an eye toward coming off the injured list Sunday to start in Atlanta.

-Mets: Noah Syndergaard threw 16 pitches in a rehab start for High-A Brooklyn, his first competitive outing since getting shut down in May with elbow discomfort in his recovery from March 2020 Tommy John surgery.
-The right-hander gave up a leadoff homer, the only hit he allowed in one inning.
-He struck out one.
-“It’s definitely a sigh of relief and a step in the right direction,” he said.
-Syndergaard revealed that doctors advised him not to throw his slider the rest of the year because perhaps the torque on his elbow from that pitch caused his setback.
-So he’s scrapped his curveball for now, too.
-He said he thinks he can be effective with just a four-seam fastball, two-seamer and changeup.
-The team has indicated Syndergaard could return in September as a reliever, and he said he’s open to any role.
-After the season, he can become a free agent.
-“I can’t imagine leaving New York or leaving the Mets,” Syndergaard said. … Backup catcher Tomás Nido (sprained left thumb) could come off the injured list Friday or Saturday.
-Starting catcher James McCann (lower back spasms) is taking batting practice but isn’t quite as close.
+Mets: Noah Syndergaard threw 16 pitches in a rehab start for High-A Brooklyn, his first competitive outing since getting shut down in May with elbow discomfort in his recovery from March 2020 Tommy John surgery. … RHP Jacob deGrom (forearm tightness) reported no issues after playing catch Wednesday and did so again, manager Luis Rojas said. … Backup catcher Tomás Nido (sprained left thumb) could come off the injured list Friday or Saturday.
+Starting catcher James McCann (lower back spasms) is taking batting practice but isn’t quite as close. … Reserve infielder Luis Guillorme (strained left hamstring) began a rehab assignment at Triple-A Syracuse.
+OF/1B José Martínez, sidelined all season by a torn meniscus in his left knee, was scheduled to play nine innings in right field for Syracuse but only got one at-bat and was removed in the fourth.

 UP NEXT